The Diocesan Bishop – Dr Peter Stuart

 The Right Reverend Dr Peter Stuart was installed as the 14th Bishop of Newcastle on 2nd February 2018 at Christ Church Cathedral, Newcastle.

-Bishop Peter came to the Diocese in 2009 after serving in ministry in Tasmania and South Australia.
-He served as Assistant Bishop and twice served as the Administrator of the Diocese.
+Bishop Peter came to the Diocese after serving in ministry in Tasmania and South Australia.
+He served as Assistant Bishop from 2009 and twice served as the Administrator of the Diocese (2012 and 2016).

 Bishop Peter was born in England in 1963 and emigrated to Cabramatta in 1971.
 He has since lived in Tasmania, Victoria and South Australia before returning to NSW.